firecracker-microvm/firecracker/docs/getting-started.md

 `firecracker/tools/devtool checkenv`.

-An opinionated way to run Firecracker is to launch an [EC2](https://aws.amazon.com/ec2/) `i3.metal` instance with Ubuntu 18.04.
+An opinionated way to run Firecracker is to launch an [EC2](https://aws.amazon.com/ec2/) `c5.metal` instance with Ubuntu 22.04.

-Nested virtualization is not supported on non-metal EC2 instances.
-This is why `.metal` instances are used.
+EC2 only supports nested virtualization on metal instances, which is why we use `.metal` instances exclusively.

 ### Architecture & OS